Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Pelvic Floor Exercises

-Engaging in pelvic floor exercises, such as Kegel, strengthens the pelvic muscles and improve bladder control.
+Pelvic floor exercises, like Kegel exercises, strengthen the pelvic muscles and improve bladder control.
 These exercises may ease symptoms of urinary incontinence associated with UTIs.

 Antibiotic Therapy